 Top Courses: Engineering, Business Management, Science, Technology

 Tufts University, founded in 1852, has a strong reputation for its interdisciplinary approach to education.
-With an undergraduate enrollment of approximately 5,500 students and graduate enrollment of around 2,000 students, Tufts is known for its focus on research and public service.
-The university is committed to promoting active citizenship and interdisciplinary education.
-One of the best universities in Boston, Tufts caters to international students and specializes in research and development.
-Along with an extensive range of study programmes abroad, it promotes public services and activity citizenship across all disciplines.
+The undergraduate enrollment is approximately 5,500 students, and the graduate enrollment is around 2,000 students.
 Being one of the famous universities in Boston, Tufts comprises 12 schools.
-It ranks among the 30 top universities in Boston USA as it has diversity in its courses and research opportunities.
-Interdisciplinary education and active citizenship are the highlights of Tufts University, which is easily one of the top Boston universities.
+It ranks among the top 30 universities in Boston USA, as it has diversity in its courses and research opportunities.

 5. Northeastern University